Eugen Neagoe

-Eugen Neagoe (born 22 August 1967) is a Romanian professional football manager and former player, who is currently in charge of Liga I club Petrolul Ploiești.
+Eugen Neagoe (born 22 August 1967) is a Romanian professional football manager and former player.

 Personal life

 He is the cousin of Victor Pițurcă.

 While managing Dinamo București, on 21 July 2019, during the match against Universitatea Craiova, Neagoe suffered a heart attack.
 He was rushed to the ambulance and resuscitated, then he was taken to Floreasca Hospital where he was stabilised.